gear-foundation/integrations-rosetta-api/README.md

 1. Install [rosetta-cli](https://github.com/coinbase/rosetta-cli) tool
 2. [Run Gear node](https://wiki.gear-tech.io/docs/node/setting-up) in development mode with flag `--pruning archive`

->*To test a Rosetta Construction API Implementation, follow these steps*
+### To test a Rosetta Construction API Implementation, follow these steps
 >- Generate a Gear node spec file
 >```bash
 >./gear build-spec --dev > dev.json
 >```
->- Add prefunded account to spec file
+>- Add a prefunded account to spec file

 >*There is a nodejs script that can to do it automatically. (`test/set-prefunded-acc.js`)*
 >```bash
 >node ./test/set-prefunded-acc.js path/to/generated/dev.json